tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 Since we are using our existing instance, it makes sense to see our same object ID.
-After what we've learned so far about thread re-use, it's not a complete surprise to see the same thead ID again as well (despite a different proxy method being used).
+After what we've learned so far about thread re-use, it's not a complete surprise to see the same thread ID again as well (despite a different proxy method being used).

 As we mentioned above, since `async` doesn't block our main thread, we can call